Dominic Leone: Seattle Mariners

 On April 4, 2014, the Mariners selected Leone's contract from the Triple-A Tacoma Rainiers of the Pacific Coast League, promoting him to the major leagues.
 He remained with the Mariners for the entire 2014 season, making 57 relief appearances and posting an 8–2 record, 2.17 ERA, and 70 strikeouts in 661/3 innings.

 During spring training in 2015, Leone struggled with his command, and the Mariners assigned him to Triple-A Tacoma.
 When the Mariners placed Tom Wilhelmsen on the disabled list in early April, they promoted Leone.
 Leone made 10 appearances with the Mariners in 2015, posting a 6.35 ERA and nine walks in 111/3 innings.
-In the minors, he put up a 1–1 record, 7.71 ERA, and eight strikeouts in 91/3.
+In the minors, he put up a 1–1 record, 7.71 ERA, and eight strikeouts in 91/3 innings.

 Arizona Diamondbacks

 On June 3, 2015, Leone, along with Welington Castillo, Gabby Guerrero, and Jack Reinheimer, was traded to the Arizona Diamondbacks for Mark Trumbo and Vidal Nuño.
 Leone made three appearances for the Diamondbacks in 2015, and went 0–1 with a 14.73 ERA in 32/3 innings.
 With the Double-A Mobile BayBears, Leone made 19 appearances and pitched to a 1–2 record, 3.90 ERA, and 28 strikeouts in 272/3 innings.
 Leone was ejected by Vic Carapazza in a game against the Miami Marlins for hitting Christian Yelich with a pitch in retaliation to Jose Fernandez hitting David Peralta earlier that game.
 In 2016, Leone split time between the Diamondbacks and the Triple-A Reno Aces.
 With Arizona he posted a 0–1 record, 6.33 ERA, and 23 strikeouts in 27 innings.
 With Reno, Leone went 5–2 in 33 relief appearances, and recorded a 3.34 ERA and 36 strikeouts in 35 innings.
 In November 2016, Leone was designated for assignment by the Diamondbacks.